DelinWorks/Minecraft-Unity/README.md

 - Added SEM.cs which is short for (static extension methods)
 - Added Seed Translation (look for GetSeed() in SEM.cs) to translate string letters to Int32
 - Created A Solid Player Physics And Player Controller (Not Buggy At All)
-- Added A Chunk System To Improve Performance (i was stupid to the point where i render every block as a cube renderer but we learn from our mistakes)
+- Added A Chunk System To Improve Performance (I was stupid to the point where i render every block as a meshRenderer but we learn from our mistakes)
 - Added Seeded World Generation based on Transform Position (Not Spiral Which may cause a tiny performance issues)
 - Added Support for Texture Importing to Simulate texture packs And UV Mapping (Texture packs are in the StreamingAssets path)